Perturbative solution of the Einstein Constraints with Spin and Momentum Far Away From a Binary Source in the Bowen-York formalism: The Einstein Constraint equations and the initial data

-where $K_{i j}$ is the extrinsic curvature of the hypersurface and $^{\Sigma}R$ is the scalar curvature constructed from $\gamma_{ij}$, the metric on $\Sigma$.
-These constraint equations, together with the first order time evolution equations, which we do not depict here, constitute a dynamical system formulation of Einstein's equations.
+These constraint equations, together with the first order time evolution equations, which we do not depict here explicitly, constitute a dynamical system formulation of Einstein's equations.
 What is remarkably beautiful is that the linearization of the constraints (\ref{Einstein_c}) appear in the time-evolution equations as was given by Fischer and Marsden \cite{FM}

 where the $J$ matrix reads